Thermonuclear explosion criteria for direct and indirect collisions of CO white dwarfs: a study of the impact-parameter threshold for detonation: Methods

 The initial vertical distance, or the impact parameter, varies from 0 (the case of a head-on collision), to 2.5 times $R_{WD}$.
 We present a schematic graph of this initial configuration in Fig. \ref{fig:sketch_initial_configuration}.
-Each of the WDs is initialized with a magnetic dipole along the z-axis according to \citep{2016OhlmannMHD}:
+We note that our definition of the radius of the WD, $R_{WD}$, is as described above, and one can use a different density threshold (usually larger) to define the radius.

-where $B_s={10}^3 \text{G}$ is the initial surface field strength \citep{2015ZhuMHDArepoWD}, $\Vec{r}_i$ is the separation from the center of the WD, and $\Vec{n}=\frac{\Vec{r}_i}{r_i}$ is the normalized separation from the center of the WD.
-We use the Powell scheme for divergence control \citep{1999JPowellMHD}.
+We initialized each of the WDs with a magnetic dipole along the z-axis, following the same approach as in \citep{2016OhlmannMHD} and followed the magnetic evolution during the simulation.
+However, the low magnetic fields used are irrelevant dynamically by themselves, and we find they play no role in our simulations.

-Fig. \ref{fig:density-r} shows that the critical density $\rhoint$ calculated in Sec. \ref{explosion criteria} is achieved in approximately the same radius for different CO WD masses, where it encloses a larger fraction of the mass for more massive WDs.
+Fig. \ref{fig:density-r} shows that the critical density $\rhoint$ calculated in Sec. \ref{explosion criteria} is achieved in approximately the same radius, $d$, for different CO WD masses, where it encloses a larger fraction of the mass for more massive WDs.
+Therefore, for equal mass CO WD collisions, one can simply find the values of the impact parameter, $b$, and the relative velocity, $u_\text{relative}$, at the moment of impact from gravitational focusing and compare them with the critical values found above, while the critical value for the impact parameter at this moment is $b=d+R_{WD}^{10c}$, where $R_{WD}^{10c}$ is the distance of the layer with an order of magnitude smaller density than the critical density we calculated in Eq. \ref{eq:density}.